soleilpqd/SwiftCharReader/README.md

 # SwiftCharReader

-Read UTF-8 text file character by character.
+Read text file character by character.
 My purpose is to process string from large text file.

-Including a function to parse CSV file using utf8 reader.
+Including a function to parse CSV file using character reader.

+Supported encoding: UTF8, UTF16 (BE & LE).

 ## Author